heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > approach in Section 5 is related to these two papers.
 Especially, what
 > are the advantages and disadvantages of reasoning with hefty algebras
 > compared to other approaches?
->

-TODO: compare in S5/related work to Lindley et al.
+TODO: compare in S5/related work to Zhixuan+Wu & Lindley et al.

 > # Minor Comments and Typos
 >